-ANSWER: The Bible does not mention marijuana by name.
-In the United States (and no doubt other places), the legal use of this drug, either for recreational or for medicinal purposes, is a hotly debated subject.
-This is partly because, for Americans, the U.S. federal government considers the plant a Level 1 controlled substance.
-Under this classification, its possession is considered a federal offense punishable (for the first offense) by up to one year in jail and a fine, with increasing penalties for subsequent offenses.
-Penalties are more severe for those convicted of cultivating or selling marijuana.
+ANSWER: The Bible does not mention marijuana (pot) by name.
+In the United States, the legal use of this drug, either for recreational or for medicinal purposes, is a hotly debated subject.
+This is partly because the government considers the plant a high level controlled substance.
+Its possession is considered a federal offense punishable by up to one year in jail.
+Penalties for cultivating or selling marijuana are even more severe.

-In 2014, according to the U.S. Drug Enforcement Administration, there were a little more than 22 million citizens using the drug.
-It is estimated that 6.5 million of these individuals use marijuana on a daily or almost daily basis.
-According to the agency, it is considered the most widely abused illicit drug.
+In 2014, according to the U.S. Drug Enforcement Administration, there were a little more than 22 million citizens using marijuana (pot).
+It is estimated that 6.5 million of these individuals use it on a daily or almost daily basis.
+According to the agency, marijuana is considered the most widely abused illicit drug.

 In spite of federal law, as of 2017, twenty-nine U.S. states plus the District of Columbia have made it legal to use marijuana for certain medical reasons.
 The drug is used in these places to treat or improve the symptoms brought on by approved conditions such as HIV / AIDS, cancer, glaucoma, chronic pain and several others.

-While the recreational use of this drug would not be acceptable, its medicinal use is another issue entirely.
+While the recreational use of marijuana would not be acceptable, its medicinal use is another issue entirely.
 A biblical argument could be made for using it in special cases such as with those experiencing chronic pain or someone who is suffering before they die.
-For example, Proverbs admonishes those who govern to stay away from intoxicating beverages so that their work will not be hindered (Probers 31:4 - 5).
-One verse later, however, it says, "Give strong drink (alcohol) to him who is perishing, and wine to those who are of heavy hearts" (Proverbs 31:6, HBFV).
+For example, Proverbs states the following principle which could be applied to medicinal marijuana use, "Give strong drink (alcohol) to him who is perishing, and wine to those who are of heavy hearts" (Proverbs 31:6, HBFV).